-While email may have the far huge ROI, that doesn’t mean you should ever forget about Facebook and all the other social channels your business is on!
+While email may have a far larger ROI, that doesn’t mean you should ever forget about Facebook and all the other social channels your business is on!
 Cycle them back in the newsfeed by creating links and posts in the emails you send them every week/month.
-So maybe a post isn’t performing like you wanted it too, just email it to everyone on your list that came from Facebook!
+So maybe a post isn’t performing as you wanted it too, just email it to everyone on your list that came from Facebook!
 The same thing goes for subscribers that came from other sources such as your website.
 Make sure everyone know about your social channels and encourage them to follow you there as well.

 3. Share your brand in a different way through emails.
 Be more personal.

 Sometimes, it’s easier to share a story and your brand through emails.
 An email is more personal and you can certainly you can personalize each email a lot more than you can via a Facebook post.
 Share the stories that didn’t make it to your social feeds here so your subscribers don’t think they’re getting every single update just in different formats.
 Be creative in this approach, and make your brand come alive.